 The Olympic flag is made up of five interlocking rings.
-It dates back to 1914 but, because the 1916 Games were cancelled due to World War I, it wasn’t used until the 1920 Games in Antwerp.
+It dates back to 1914 but because the 1916 Games were canceled due to World War I, it wasn’t used until the 1920 Games in Antwerp.
 Given the political climate of the time, it’s unsurprising that the flag is drenched in symbolism and was designed to be a symbol of unity.
-For example, according to Wikipedia, “the five colors are those that appear on at least one of all the national flags of the world at the present time united by Olympism.”
-And the symbolism goes beyond the flag’s design — the physical flag is part of a long-standing tradition which occurs at the closing ceremony of each Games.
+Per Pierre de Coubertin, the founder of the International Olympic Committee (via Wikipedia), “the six colors [including the flag’s white background] combined in this way reproduce the colors of every country without exception.”
+And the symbolism goes beyond the flag’s design — the physical flag is part of a long-standing tradition that occurs at the closing ceremony of each Games.

 Known as the “Antwerp Ceremony,” the ritual is straight-forward; the mayor of the host city presents the official flag to the mayor of the next Games’ host.
 The flag — sometimes called the “Antwerp Flag” because it was first used there — then hangs in the city hall of the new host town until that city’s Games.
 The Antwerp Ceremony, as the New York Times reported, has taken place in every Games since 1920, and the flag presented to the Paris mayor in 1920 was passed on every four years until 1988 — when the fabric, having done its job, was retired.

 Well, kind of.
 The Antwerp Ceremony at the 1920 Games didn’t actually have a flag — and the flag passed down from 1924 to 1988 wasn’t the one used at the 1920 Games.
 That’s because when it came time for the flag ceremony, the flag was nowhere to be found.